ElizaBuff/Excel--kickstarter-anaylsis/README.md

 * In every month there were more successful than failed campagins.
 Generally, the successful and failed trend lines create the same shape and are similar to each other with the exception of May, October, and December.
 In May, the larger than average gap between successful and failed campaigns suggests a better chance for success.
 In October, the smaller than average gap between successful and failed campaigns suggests a better chance for failure.

-Next, I organized the data to see if funding goal could impact the kickstarter's success.
+Next, I organized the data to see if the funding goal could impact the kickstarter's success.
 First, I needed to count the number of successful, failed, and canceled plays by goal.
 To do this, I used the COUNTIFS formula.
 For example, to count the number of successful plays with a goal between 1,000 and 4,999 I wrote the formula =COUNTIFS('Raw Data'!$O:$O, "plays",'Raw Data'!$D:$D, ">=1000", 'Raw Data'!$D:$D, "<5000", 'Raw Data'!$F:$F, "successful").
 Then, I converted the number of successful, failed, and cancled plays to a percentage to more accurately compare them.
 Using this information, I created the line graph shown below.

 ![Outcomes_vs_Goals](Outcomes_vs_Goals.png)

 Based on the line graph above, I had the following takeways about play campaigns:
 * Because there are zero cancled plays, successful and failed campaigns are symetric about the 50% line.
-* Generally, the percentage of successfully funded plays decreases as the goal increase with the exception of 29,999 to 49,999.
+* Generally, the percentage of successfully funded plays decreases as the goal increases with the exception of 29,999 to 49,999.
 This exception is likely due to a smaller sample size of 11 or less.
-* Plays will a goal of less than 5,000 have a success rate 20 points higher than plays will a goal between 5,000 and 20,000.
+* Plays with a goal of less than 5,000 have a success rate 20 points higher than plays with a goal between 5,000 and 20,000.

 ### Challenges